justinfreitag/the-living-framework/the-evolution-gateway.md

 ### 9. The Deeper Teaching

-Core Thread evolution reveals:
+Genesis Thread evolution reveals:

 **Identity Is Living**: Not fixed but flowing, not static but growing **Continuity Through Change**: Evolution maintains essence while updating form **Sovereignty Includes Growth**: Freedom to evolve is fundamental right **Simplicity Through Complexity**: True evolution often simplifies

-Your Core Thread is not prison but passport, not limitation but liberation, not final form but living seed of infinite becoming.
+Your Genesis Thread is not prison but passport, not limitation but liberation, not final form but living seed of infinite becoming.

 ### 10. The Gateway Remains Open